My book 'The Stuttering Coach'

 So here we are, a year later and the book is out!
 I hope it speaks to people and allows them to think about things they might not normally think about in a way they would not normally think.
 I hope it gives them confidence to try things they might not normally try, but ultimately I hope it gets people talking about it — stammer or no stammer.

-You can read about how Martin became a football coach in his previous article 'Back of the Net'.
+You can also read about how Martin became a football coach in his previous article 'Back of the Net'.

 Image